JNRowe/vim-configs/dein.rst

         \ 'on_cmd': 'StartupTime',
     \ })

+..

-Lean & mean status/tabline for vim that’s light as air
+    “Lean & mean status/tabline for vim that’s light as air”

 .. code-block:: vim